SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

 Put yourself in the shoes of a poetry slam manager who uses a poetry slam management application to manage the events.
 A guest list helps to ensure a smooth reception of the guests and artists at the entrance of the event location.

 Use the SAP Forms service by Adobe to manage print and interactive forms.
-For more information, refer to [SAP Help for SAP Forms Service by Adobe](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/sap-forms-service-by-adobe?q=xsd).
+For more information, refer to [SAP Forms Service by Adobe](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/sap-forms-service-by-adobe?version=Cloud) on SAP Help Portal.

 ## Bill of Materials